 Jill received her BA in Speech and Language Pathology from Columbia College.
 Jill graduated with a specialization in Early Childhood Education.
 During her professional career, Jill has had the opportunity to work with a variety of populations and disorders.
 She also has gained experience working in a variety of settings including private schools, daycares, and homes.
 Jill has clinical experience in providing services to individuals from infancy through teenage years and treating individuals with a variety of disorders.
 Jill is especially passionate about following a family-centered approach.
 She enjoys working with the pediatric population and collaborating with caregivers and other professionals to ensure a successful outcome in therapy.
 Jill has been happily married to Brandon, a Lexington County Firefighter, for over 18 years and they have two daughters Selena, who is a High School student at the River Bluff High School and Sophia, who is fourth grader at Meadow Glenn Elementary.
 She enjoys family time, church and traveling!

-Kennyatta Gilchrist B.A., SLPA is a speech therapist assistant currently practicing at Columbia Speaks.
+Kennyatta Gilchrist B.A., SLPA is a speech therapist assistant currently practicing at CS Therapy.
 She holds a Bachelor of Arts degree in Speech Language Pathology from Columbia College in Columbia, South Carolina.
 Kennyatta is currently completing her Master of Art degree in Speech Language Pathology at South Carolina State University.
 Kennyatta has been providing home-health services for almost four years and specifically as a home-health SLPA for two years.
 She specializes in autism, articulation and language therapy.
 Kennyatta’s favorite thing about therapy is planning holiday activities and seeing her kids smiling and laughing.
 Outside of therapy, Kennyatta enjoys attending concerts, spending time with her friends and eating out.

-Lindsay B. Resnick MSP CCC-SLP is a speech-language pathologist with Columbia Speaks.
+Lindsay B. Resnick MSP CCC-SLP is a speech-language pathologist with CS Therapy.
 She has a Bachelor of Arts degree in Communication Sciences and Disorders from Columbia College and a Masters in Speech Pathology from the University of South Carolina.
 Lindsay has been working for the school district since 2007, specifically focusing on the preschool population.
 Lindsay was lucky enough to have several amazing practicum students through Columbia College to work with me at the school district.
-After graduating they became SLPA's with Columbia Speaks, and she was able to continue mentoring them as a supervisor.
+After graduating they became SLPA's with CS Therapy, and she was able to continue mentoring them as a supervisor.
 “It has been a wonderful experience helping to mentor our SLPA's and watch many of them move on into master's degree programs,” Lindsay said about this experience.
 Her specific areas of interest are phonological and language delays in preschoolers.

 Lindsay is newly married, so in her spare time, she enjoys traveling with her husband and spending time on Lake Murray.
 They are both avid Carolina fans, so they also enjoy heading to Columbia to watch the Gamecocks play as often as possible.